TrafeX/MissileServer/README.md

 arg3
 * define which device to use
-* use 'all' to control all devices at the same time
+* use '9' to control all devices at the same time

 Client keyboard controls
 ========================